 Medicare & Individual Health Plans

-- How and when should you sign up for Medicare
+- How and when you should sign up for Medicare.

-- What you need to know before enrolling in a plan
+- What you need to know before enrolling in a plan.

-- Which works best for you, Medicare parts A, B, C, or D
+- Which works best for you, Medicare parts A, B, C, or D.

-- How to maximize savings on your prescription drugs
+- How to maximize savings on your prescription drugs.

-How well do you know Medicare?
+Test Your Knowledge - How well do you know Medicare?

 Medicare is a federal health insurance program for those aged 65 or older and for younger people with disabilities.
 The typical enrollment window begins three months before you turn 65 and ends three months after your 65th birthday.
 Many individuals are eager to enroll in Medicare as soon as they are eligible.
 But if you are currently covered by group insurance through an employer or a spouse's employer, you may qualify for a special enrollment period that allows you to delay Medicare enrollment without paying a penalty.